gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 Congrats!
 You have created a full-stack DApp on Gnosis.

-Make sure to wave at Gnosis!
+Make sure to wave at Gnosis.

 ![Diagram2](/img/full-stack-dapp/full-stack-dapp-finished.JPG)